-At the YMCA, we believe everyone should learn to swim. it's a great way to stay in shape, learn water safety, and develop a lifetime of fun activities.
+At the YMCA, we believe everyone should learn to swim.
+It's a great way to stay in shape, learn water safety, and develop a lifetime of fun activities.
 A few things to keep in mind to get the most out of swim lessons: First, learning to swim is progressive.
 Usually, it takes more than one session before a child or an adult is comfortable in the water.
 Swimming skills are progressive and build on each other, so it's important to pick the right level for yourself or your child.
-Swim lessons are non-competitive, so don't feel pressured to push a higher level if not ready.
+Swim lessons are non-competitive, so don't feel pressured to push higher if not ready.
 It's normal (and even advised) to take several sessions within the same level.

-Upcoming Summer Sessions:
+Upcoming Sessions:

 Session Weeks